Erudika/scoold/README.md

 [Read the Para docs for more information.](https://paraio.org/docs)

+**SMTP settings must be configured correctly before you start using Scoold if you want to signup with an email and password.**

 ## Configuration

 > **Important:** Create a separate app for Scoold, instead of using `app:para`, when hosting your own instance of Para.